thesohelshaikh/hacknirma/README.md

 ## Disclaimer
 This course was designed by students at Nirma University and cannot substitute a Bachelor's Degree.
 This curriculum doesn't guarantee good grades or a job.
 You are solely responsible if you choose to pursue this curriculum or any of the below mentioned courses.

-This courses are additional to the text prescribed in syllabus and thus it is very important to read the text first and use these resurces in a complimentary manner.
+This courses are additional to the text prescribed in syllabus and thus it is very important to read the text first and use these resources in a complementary manner.

 ## Prerequisites
 These aren't prerequisites you should be already knowing rather these are concepts which are better if cleared before taking up the regular courses.